soyjubilado/AdventOfCode/2025/README.md

     For part 2, I kept iterating until the resulting merged set had a size of 1000 (all the junction boxes).

+### Day 9

+  - Part 1 only.
+  - Brute force method: compute the area for every pair of tiles and return the largest one
+  - For Part 2: How to determine whether the box contains all green tiles?

+### Day 10

+  - Part 1 only.
+  - After some thought, I realized no button would be pressed more than once.
+Easy to brute force a solution.

+### Day 11

+  - Part 1 only.
+  - Similar solution as to part 2 of day 7.